kiwicom/orbit/src/CountryFlag/README.md

 | name          | `string`                         | `"medium"`      | The name for the flag.

 ### enum
-If code doesn't exists "anywhere" will be used
+If code doesn't exist "anywhere" will be used

 | code            |
 | :-------------- |